bomeara/dentist/README.md

 from the maximum likelihood estimates.
 This should be a better way to estimate uncertainty than using the Hessian of the likelihood equation.
-It works by “denting” the likelihood surface to make a ridge at your desired ∆lnL and then “walks” around this dented surface, sampling points.
+It works by “denting” the likelihood surface to make a ridge at your desired delta lnL and then “walks” around this dented surface, sampling points.

 <https://bomeara.github.io/dentist/> for a website